Transactional Email Infrastructure for AI Agents

 Automatic Bounce Suppression

 Hard-bounced addresses are automatically suppressed from future sends at the infrastructure layer, protecting your domain's sender reputation without any agent-side logic.
-Bounce details — type, recipient, send metadata — are available via webhook for your CRM or customer database.
+Bounce details — type, recipient, and the email id of the bounced message — are available via webhook for your CRM or customer database.

 Operator Visibility Without Delivery Gates

-Monitored mode gives operations teams a complete audit log of every transactional email sent by your agents, with full message content and metadata.
+Monitored mode gives operations teams a complete audit log of every transactional email sent by your agents, with full message content, sender, recipient, and timestamp.
 Delivery is not gated — confirmations reach customers in under a second — but operators can identify and remediate incorrect agent output without waiting for a customer complaint.

 Recommended oversight mode